jamesshore/quixote/docs/QFrame.md

 Stability: 1 - Experimental
 ```

-Provides access to descriptors for the frame's viewport (the part of the frame that you can see, not including scrollbars).
+Provides access to descriptors for the frame's viewport (the part of the page that you can see in the frame, not including scrollbars).

 `viewport = frame.viewport()`